How I Want To Cook - Cook Like a Chef

 Flavored with fresh herbs and white wine and finished with butter, this classic sauce enriches chicken, fish, vegetable, and egg dishes.

 This luscious sauce is the perfect complement to any grilled or roasted cut of beef, pork, veal or game, including flavorful birds like squab.
-Serve it on a grilled steak, roasted tenderloin of pork, seared venison cutlets or pan-roasted veal chops.
+Serve it on a grilled steak, roasted tenderloin of pork, seared venison cutlets, pan-roasted veal chops, or roasted vegetables.
 Your guests will be dazzled and you’ll celebrate how simple it is to prepare.

 The name for this classic French sauce is from the French word ravigoter--to invigorate.
 It's a versatile shallot and herb sauce--invigorated with white wine and the piquant flavor of white wine vinegar.
 Serve it over fish, shellfish, poultry, veal, or pork.